 A metric is a system for measuring something, and a business metric is used to measure business performance.
 Business metrics are usually numerical, but that doesn’t mean they always have to be financial.
 Metrics could range from your average profit margin to the size of your social media following.
 Whether financial or non-financial, business metrics can help you pinpoint where your business is doing well and show you where there’s room for improvement.

 What’s the difference between a business metric and a KPI?

-Which business metrics should I be monitoring?
+Which business metrics should you be monitoring?

 Cashflow is the amount of income your business has received over a period of time, minus the amount spent by your business over the same time.
-This common metric can provide a crystal-clear insight into your business’s health.
-Tracking your cashflow can be done in a spreadsheet, or accounting software like FreeAgent can do it for you automatically.
+This common metric can provide a clear insight into your business’s health.
+Tracking your cashflow can be done manually in a spreadsheet, or accounting software like FreeAgent can do it for you automatically.

 Tracking something as simple as your number of website visitors over time will give you a clear picture of how many people you’re reaching, and whether there might be room for improvement in your marketing strategy.

 Websites built with tools like Squarespace and WordPress often include built-in tracking to help you monitor data.
 Or, if you’re more of a web whizz, consider using more advanced website analytics tools to dive deeper into the data.

 FreeAgent can help you get the full picture of your business performance with a 90-day cashflow forecast, intelligent insights into business performance and a suite of reports - including a Performance Benchmarking report which lets you see how you compare to your competition.
 Try a 30-day free trial today.